evennia/evennia/evennia/contrib/rpg/buffs/README.md

 #### Buff Cache (Advanced)

 Buffs always store some useful mutable information about themselves in the cache (what is stored on the owning object's database attribute).
-A buff's cache corresponds to `{buffkey: buffcache}`, where `buffcache` is a dictionary containing __at least__ the mutable information below.:
+A buff's cache corresponds to `{buffkey: buffcache}`, where `buffcache` is a dictionary containing __at least__ the information below:

 - `ref` (class): The buff class path we use to construct the buff.
 - `start` (float): The timestamp of when the buff was applied.
 - `source` (Object): If specified; this allows you to track who or what applied the buff.
 - `prevtick` (float): The timestamp of the previous tick.
 - `duration` (float): The cached duration.
 This can vary from the class duration, depending on if the duration has been modified (paused, extended, shortened, etc).
 - `tickrate` (float): The buff's tick rate.
 Cannot go below 0.
-Altering the tickrate on an applied buff will not cause it to start ticking if it wasn't ticking before. (pause and unpause to start/stop ticking on existing buffs)
+Altering the tickrate on an applied buff will not cause it to start ticking if it wasn't ticking before. (`pause` and `unpause` to start/stop ticking on existing buffs)
 - `stacks` (int): How many stacks they have.
 - `paused` (bool): Paused buffs do not clean up, modify values, tick, or fire any hook methods.

 Sometimes you will want to dynamically update a buff's cache at runtime, such as changing a tickrate in a hook method, or altering a buff's duration.
 You can do so by using the interface `buff.cachekey`.
 As long as the attribute name matches a key in the cache dictionary, it will update the stored cache with the new value.

+If there is no matching key, it will do nothing.
+If you wish to add a new key to the cache, you must use the `buff.update_cache(dict)` method, which will properly update the cache (including adding new keys) using the dictionary provided.

 > **Example**: You want to increase a buff's duration by 30 seconds.
 You use `buff.duration += 30`.
 This new duration is now reflected on both the instance and the cache.

-All of the above mutable information can be found in this cache, as well as any arbitrary information you pass through the handler `add` method (via `to_cache`).
+The buff cache can also store arbitrary information.
+To do so, pass a dictionary through the handler `add` method (`handler.add(BuffClass, to_cache=dict)`), set the `cache` dictionary attribute on your buff class, or use the aforementioned `buff.update_cache(dict)` method.

 > **Example**: You store `damage` as a value in the buff cache and use it for your poison buff.
 You want to increase it over time, so you use `buff.damage += 1` in the tick method.